zesk/build/documentation/source/tools/sugar.md

 - `catchEnvironment handler command ...` - Run `command ...` and if it fails invoke `handler` with an environment error.
 - `catchArgument handler command ...` - Run `command ...` and if it fails invoke `handler` with an argument error.
-- `returnThrowEnvironment handler message ...` - Run `handler` with an environment error and `message ...` arguments.
+- `throwEnvironment handler message ...` - Run `handler` with an environment error and `message ...` arguments.
-- `returnThrowArgument handler message ...` - Run `handler` with an argument error and `message ...` arguments.
+- `throwArgument handler message ...` - Run `handler` with an argument error and `message ...` arguments.

 `handler` argument signature is: